 Unfortunately, the Easter Festival has had to be cancelled because of the coronavirus pandemic.
 You’ll find information on ticket refunds on the event pages.
-As a little consolation, the digital festival »Easter with the Elbphilharmonie« in the Elbphilharmonie media library features livestreams by Ensemble Pygmalion from Aix-en-Provence, Ensemble Resonanz with the actor Birgit Minichmayr, and a »Best of Beethoven« by Iiro Rantala and the Deutsche Kammerphilharmonie Bremen: Go to the Mediathek
+As a little consolation, the digital festival »Easter with the Elbphilharmonie« in the Elbphilharmonie Mediatheque features live streams by Ensemble Pygmalion from Aix-en-Provence, Ensemble Resonanz with the actor Birgit Minichmayr, and a »Best of Beethoven« by Iiro Rantala and the Deutsche Kammerphilharmonie Bremen: Go to the Mediatheque

 For some people it's the most important Christian holiday, for others it's a welcome opportunity to have a breather and eat too much chocolate.
 But in all likelihood, even those who have lost track of the true meaning of Easter still cannot entirely escape its spiritual dimension.
 And this is where the Easter programme put on by the Elbphilharmonie and the Laeiszhalle comes in, with several very special concerts over the holidays.